3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

   // The local state associated with this fiber,
   // e.g. DOM node for `HostComponent`,
-  // or instance for `ClassComponent`.
+  //      instance for `ClassComponent`.
   stateNode: any

-  // The `Fiber` to return to after finishing processing(dfs) this one.
+  // The `Fiber` to return to after finishing processing(dfs) this one,
+  // most of the time it's the parent fiber.
   return: Fiber | null

   // Singly Linked List Tree Structure.
   child: Fiber | null
   sibling: Fiber | null
+  // The index of the fiber in the parent's children array,
+  // used in reconciliation.
   index: number

   // The ref last used to attach this node.